 As the ETIMC is 'revenue collected from port users' before the NPA is entitled to it, it should yield a return for users to compensate them for the opportunity cost of their capital.
 The ETIMC will therefore earn a return which is equal to the WACC allowed by the Regulator as the opportunity cost of the fund available to the NPA is indeed the WACC.
-The return on the ETIMC will be factored into the balance and the calculation of the total available under the ETIMC facility will be published annually.
+The return on the ETIMC will be factored into the balance and the calculation of the total available under the ETIMC facility will be published annually (as part of the RoD).